wesam/expedia-assignment/README.md

-# Expedia: Find Hotel Deals
+# <a href="https://www.expedia.com/" target="_blank">Expedia</a>: Find Hotel Deals

 this project for technical assignment only.

-In this project we integrate with expedia api to search for hotel offers deals and disnplay them in a good layout.
+In this project we integrate with expedia rest API to search for hotel offers deals and disnplay them in a good layout.

 Demo <a href="https://calm-sea-37924.herokuapp.com/">https://calm-sea-37924.herokuapp.com/</a>